Frequently Asked Questions

 Who are the teachers?

 Live guest lecturers are the norm.
-Those who teach are usually other YWAM leaders nationally or internationally, local YWAM staff, and other reputable speakers who are involved in the church and/or missions locally or internationally.
+Those who teach are usually reputable leaders and speakers from YWAM Queenstown, other ministries from the YWAM movement, churches, and local and international missionaries.
 Occasionally video lectures may be used.

 What weekend activities are there?